Search

 img_6815

 These Orange-Flavored Pork Meatballs are easy to cook and perfect for the New Year's when our family traditionally enjoys round-shaped foods symbolizing prosperity to ring in the New Year.
 Even if you're not celebrating any special occasion, these sweet and savory pork meatballs are great to serve to the family or at a party for appetizers, sides or an entree with rice.
-This is an Asian In America recipe and was inspired by a previous blog post.
-Serves 2 to 4.
+This is an Asian In America recipe.

 Ingredients